RAARUP ADVENTURES

 Picture

-8. Wildlife Watching - While driving, hiking, and exploring the Gunflint Trail keep your eyes out for wildlife!
-We saw 4 moose and a wolf - but you also have the chance to see deer, black bears, lynx, fox, loons, owls, eagles, beavers, and river otters!
-This brings me to say, never approach wildlife - you want to keep a distance between you and the animal in case it decides to charge or attack.
-Since living in Alaska, we always also bring bear spray with us for worst case scenarios.
+While exploring the Gunflint Trail make sure to keep your eyes out for wildlife.
+During our visit we saw 4 moose and a wolf - but you also have the chance to see deer, black bears, lynx, fox, loons, owls, eagles, beavers, and river otters!
+It's important to keep your distance from wildlife and never approach.

 Pin this Post for Later!